SHARE THIS ARTICLE

 For different reasons depending on all of our different lives and situations, everybody needs life insurance.
 Because sadly, we will all pass away one day.
 No matter how young and healthy you are, or how much money you make, nobody wants their families to have to figure out how to pay for their funeral, or the expenses they leave behind, like accumulated debt, on top of grieving such a major loss.
 (The cost of the average funeral is up to $10,000!)

-Children can (and should) be insured.
+Thinking about starting a family?
+Remember that children can (and should) be insured!
 Because health and age are factors that influence insurability and the premiums they pay, locking in coverage while they’re young protects their insurability into their adulthood.
 Even if they get sick later in life, they’ll always have coverage, and their rates won’t go up.
 We recommend insuring your children with life insurance and critical illness insurance.

 For other family members, we always recommend critical illness insurance.
 Disability insurance is another good option—it depends upon each family member’s occupation.